RIOT-OS/RIOT/tests/drivers/mtd_spi_nor/README.md

 ...
 CFLAGS+="-DTEST_IS25LE01G" ...
 ```

-If the Flash supports the security features, it is automatically enabled in the
+If the Flash supports the data integrity features, it is automatically enabled in the
 mtd_spi_nor_params_t in the flash_dut.c file.

 A full test call would therefore be for example: